AP VoteCast: North Carolina voters sour on state of nation

 “I did not like how he handled the whole coronavirus situation,” McLaurin said.
 “There are a lot of struggling families out there, and we got only roughly around $1,200 for the stimulus package to last us seven months.”

-The pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
+Black voters were more likely to back Biden over Trump, but white voters were more likely to back Trump.
+College-educated voters were more likely to support Biden over Trump.
+Voters without a college degree were more likely to prefer Trump.

+Both voters in cities and suburban voters were more likely to prefer Biden.
+But Trump was preferred among voters in small towns and rural areas.

-Biden is trying to become the first Democratic presidential candidate to win the state since Barack Obama in 2008.
+Biden was trying to become the first Democratic presidential candidate to win the state since Barack Obama in 2008.
 Trump beat Hillary Clinton in North Carolina by 3.6 percentage points in 2016.

 ON THE ISSUES